Dosage of active ingredients

 Description

-Active ingredient dosing involves quantifying the molecules responsible for the claimed effects in an ingredient, extract, or finished product.
-These substances, whether plant-based or synthetic, give formulations their specific properties, whether antioxidant, moisturizing, anti-inflammatory, or nutritional.
+The dosage of active ingredients involves quantifying the molecules responsible for the claimed effects in an ingredient, extract, or finished product.
+These substances, of plant or synthetic origin, give formulations their specific properties, whether antioxidant, moisturizing, anti-inflammatory, or nutritional.

-This type of analysis is essential for verifying the claimed active ingredient content, ensuring the quality of formulations and meeting regulatory labeling requirements.
-It also makes it possible to assess the stability of products over time and identify any potential loss of efficacy.
+This type of analysis is essential to verify the content of claimed active ingredients, ensure the quality of formulations, and meet regulatory labeling requirements.
+It also allows for the evaluation of product stability over time and the identification of any potential loss of efficacy.

 Analytical methods

-The techniques used for the dosage of active ingredients are chosen according to the chemical nature of the molecules to be analyzed and the matrix studied:
+The techniques used for the quantification of active ingredients are chosen according to the chemical nature of the molecules to be analyzed and the matrix being studied:

-• GC-MS (Gas Chromatography-Mass Spectrometry) : ideal for volatile and semi-volatile molecules such as terpenes and aromas.
+- GC-MS (Gas Chromatography coupled with Mass Spectrometry) : ideal for volatile and semi-volatile molecules such as terpenes and aromas.

-• LC-MS/MS : highly sensitive and selective, it allows the detection of active ingredients present in trace amounts in complex matrices.
+- LC-MS/MS : very sensitive and selective, it allows the detection of active ingredients present in trace amounts in complex matrices.

 Affected matrices